The Digital Archive

 I can’t remember another time in my life where I produced so much work under so much pressure, in so little time.
 By the end of the year, I was sitting on my couch thinking, WTF just happened?
 I was exhausted and in the midst of a total burn out.

 I was creating like a machine, riding a wave that was both incredibly rewarding and completely overwhelming.
 For the first time in my life, I was able to quit my job working night shifts on the ambulance.
 That alone felt surreal.
 But I also knew one thing for sure: I couldn’t survive another round at that pace.
+I needed to focus on something bigger.
+I needed to spend more time with the work and build experiences I truly loved.

 On to 2022…